 This course provides a study of the theory and principles of sports; rules techniques and equipment related to the conduct of the game; and etiquette, sportsmanship, and the appreciation of competition as character-building elements.
 Participation in the intercollegiate series is subject to varsity squad and conference rules.
+Prerequisite: Coach approval

-PE 1130 PHYSICAL CONDITIONING (1 credit)
+PHYSICAL CONDITIONING (1 credit) PE 1130